dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 If an MQTYPE-Query option is received in a query that contains no primary question (i.e. QDCOUNT=0) the server MUST return a FORMERR response.

+If an MQTYPE-Query option is received in a query where the primary question is a non-data RRTYPE (e.g. ANY, AXFR, etc.) the server MUST return a FORMERR response.

+If any invalid QTx is received in the query (e.g. one corresponding to a Meta RRTYPE) the server MUST return a FORMERR response.

 If any duplicate QTx (or one duplicating the primary QTYPE field) is contained in a query the server MUST return a FORMERR response.

-If any invalid QTx is received in the query (e.g. one corresponding to a Meta RRTYPE) the server MUST return a FORMERR response.

 ### Response Generation